-Income of consolidated entities increased \$2.9 million, driven primarily by increase in interest income generated on the trust assets of our consolidated SPAC invested in U.S. government obligations.
-The increase in interest income was due to higher interest rates period-over-period.
+Income of consolidated entities increased by \$1.6 million for the quarter-to-date period and increased \$4.4 million for the year-to-date period.
+Both the quarter-to-date and year-to-date increases were driven primarily by higher interest income generated on the trust assets of our consolidated SPAC invested in U.S. government obligations that were subsequently liquidated in the second quarter of 2023.
+The increase in interest income was due to higher interest rates.